shiguredo/theta-plugin-ricoh-live-streaming-sample/README.md

 Based on https://github.com/ricohapi/theta-plugin-ricoh-live-streaming-sample,
 this repositry provides a modified version to connect Shiguredo's WebRTC SFU Sora.

+Also, following files are copied from webrtc.org https://webrtc.googlesource.com/src/ and modified.

+- ThetaCamera1Capturer
+- ThetaCamera1Session

 ## Set up

 Download this project using git clone.